-The International Councillors, chaired by Henry Kissinger, is the Center’s most prestigious group.
+The International Councillors, chaired by the late Henry Kissinger, is the Center’s most prestigious group.
 Composed of select business CEOs drawn from different corners of the world, this small invitation-only group meets annually for an informal, off-the record dialogue on the most current and pressing issues of global interest and concern.
 Many International Councillors participate actively in the substantive work of the Center, and their involvement has led to some of our most fruitful work.

 The Advisory Board, cochaired by Carla Hills and John Hamre, is composed of the Center’s closest friends and advisers, including both public and private sector policymakers, U.S. and international business leaders, and former senior government officials.
 This invitation-only only group meets twice per year in Washington to discuss breaking policy issues.

 The Roundtables enable CSIS to expand its impact, and engage business leaders inside and beyond the Washington beltway.
 Each Roundtable meets two to three times per year.
 The meetings provide a forum for timely and innovative discussions between members and CSIS experts about pressing issues in foreign policy.

 Please note that CSIS Membership Groups are exclusive and invitation-only.

 For more information on CSIS membership groups, please contact Karen Wong at (202) 775-3196 or firstname.lastname@example.org